 - Food Matching: Often cited as the best match for Asian cuisine

 Pinot Noir is regarded as New Zealand's best red wine grape.
-With the climate of the country having similarities in some areas with Burgundy in France (from where it originates) this is perhaps not surprising.
+With the climate of the country having similarities in some areas with Burgundy in France (from where it originates), this is perhaps not surprising.

 New Zealand pinot noir comes in a variety of styles.
 The areas known for producing the best wines are Central Otago in the South Island and Martinborough in the North Island.
 Excellent wines also come from Marlborough and Waipara.

-- Food Matching: Lamb, white meats, game
+- Food Matching: Lamb, white meats, and game

 Cabernet Sauvignon and Merlot